nubenetes/awesome-kubernetes/docs/terraform.md

 * [Deploy Any Resource With The New Kubernetes Provider for HashiCorp Terraform](https://www.hashicorp.com/blog/deploy-any-resource-with-the-new-kubernetes-provider-for-hashicorp-terraform/)
 * [Testing Infrastructure as Code on Localhost](https://www.hashicorp.com/resources/testing-infrastructure-as-code-on-localhost/)
 * [Why we use Terraform and not Chef, Puppet, Ansible, SaltStack, or CloudFormation](https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c)
+* [Terraform, can you keep a secret?](https://cloudonaut.io/terraform-can-you-keep-a-secret/) Did you know that Terraform state can - and most likely does - contain sensitive data?

 ### Awesome Terraform
 * [github.com/shuaibiyy/awesome-terraform](https://github.com/shuaibiyy/awesome-terraform)